aptos-labs/aptos-core/execution/README.md

 ## Overview

-The Diem Blockchain is a replicated state machine.
+The Aptos Blockchain is a replicated state machine.
 Each validator is a replica of the system.
 Starting from genesis state S<sub>0</sub>, each transaction T<sub>i</sub> updates previous state S<sub>i-1</sub> to S<sub>i</sub>.
 Each S<sub>i</sub> is a mapping from accounts (represented by 32-byte addresses) to